-EWU is one of the safest public university campuses in Washington.
+EWU is one of the safest public university campuses in Washington, and one of the top 100 safest campuses in the United States*.
 In fact, local families love to visit campus for picnics, childcare and even for trick-or-treating.
 The biggest contributor to such a safe campus is the shared commitment of faculty, staff and students.

 We have our own police force on campus.
 The campus police officers are a friendly team that work closely with the local police and fire departments.
 Be sure to say “Hi” if you see them on your campus tour or at a special event.